Trump Twitter: Gmail Account Linked Posed Social Media Security Threat To POTUS

 To clarify, however, the Trump Twitter Gmail snafu occurred in relation to his new official handle, @POTUS, which to date has 14.4 million “followers” and not to his previous handle, @realDonaldTrump, which he still uses unofficially to the tune of 22.5 million followers.
 Apparently the official POTUS account was handed over to Mr. Scavino, who designated that posts would be generated by him and not Trump, unless the tweets were signed- DJT.

-The entire prospect of a Trump Twitter Gmail security breach has engendered a recollection of Mrs. Clinton’s public scandal over official state correspondence via an unsecured server, posing a risk to classified documents during her tenure as Barack Obama’s Secretary of State and reckoned political backlash for the POTUS’ new administration, who during the campaign rallied to “lock up” Mrs. Clinton for crimes against the state.
+The entire prospect of a Trump Twitter Gmail security breach has engendered a recollection of Mrs. Clinton’s public scandal over official state correspondence via an unsecured server, posing a risk to classified documents during her tenure as Barack Obama’s Secretary of State and reckoned political backlash for the POTUS’ new administration, who, during the campaign, rallied to “lock up” Mrs. Clinton for crimes against the state.

-Barack Obama wanted to be the first president to bring the White House and US government into the digital age, and was allowed to use only a government “secured” smart phone with many features disabled, including photo and audio recording, ensuring that an outside source couldn’t hack the president official private conversations and possible location.
+Barack Obama wanted to be the first president to bring the White House and U.S. government into the digital age, and was allowed to use only a government “secured” smart phone with many features disabled, including photo and audio recording, ensuring that an outside source couldn’t hack the president official private conversations and possible location.

 The Trump Twitter Gmail brush fire has been flamed because Mr. Trump has admitted to not using the internet profusely, and has been mocked for continuing to use an outdated Blackberry smartphone on a daily basis.
 As recently as two days ago, the New York Times reported the following.